-An existing deed restriction provides specific limitations on potential new land uses on the Island.
-It is anticipated that the future development proposed for the Later Phases-Island Redevelopment component would require rezoning all or portions of the Island.
-Any rezoning will be subject to CEQR, and the level of environmental review required will be determined at the time such actions are sought.
-Other potential future actions and approvals for the Later Phases, some of which are discretionary actions subject to CEQR, could include:
+An Since existing deed restrictions and zoning provide provides specific limitations on potential new land uses on the Island, it is anticipated that the future development proposed for the Later Phases-Island Redevelopment component would require rezoning all or portions and/or other land use changes on of the Island.
+Any Such land use approvals rezoning will be subject to CEQR, and the level of environmental review required will be determined at the time such actions are sought.